ulupo/giotto-ph/paper/paper.md

 state of the art, surpassing even GPU-accelerated implementations when using as few as 5–10 CPU cores.
 It also allows for the retrieval of flag persistence generators, thus paving the way for high-performance *differentiable* VR barcode computations.
-Furthermore, it integrates a reimplementation of the *GUDHI* library's *Edge Collapser* [@boissonnat2020edge; gudhi:Collapse] as a pre-processing step, and includes support for weighted VR filtrations [@anai2020dtmbased].
+Furthermore, it integrates a re-implementation of the *GUDHI* library's *Edge Collapser* [@boissonnat2020edge; gudhi:Collapse] as a pre-processing step, and includes support for weighted VR filtrations [@anai2020dtmbased].